Buyer Fit Snapshot

 Cost, Pricing, and Timeline: What Most Teams Underestimate

 Many teams ask how to design branded tissue inserts and focus on artwork before they price the full system.
 That creates avoidable budget misses.
 Real cost comes from six drivers: sheet size, color count, ink coverage, paper grade, order volume, and freight density.
+As of 2026, the biggest swing factor is still process choice, not the logo itself.

 Core Cost Drivers With Real Ranges